Free surface topography of capillary flows using spatiotemporal phase shifting profilometry: Materials and methods

 The link between $\Delta \phi$ and the object height map was first established by \citet{1983_takeda} and was then refined by \citet{2009_maurel}.
-The phase-to-height relation depends on whether the camera and the projector have aligned axis or not (the so-called parallel-optical or cross-optical-axes geometries, respectively), and whether the projection is collimated or not.
-In this study, the non-collimated projection with parallel-optical-axes geometry was adopted, and the corresponding phase-to-height relationship derived by \citet{2009_maurel}, which links the surface topography height $h$ to the phase difference $\Delta \phi$, is given by:
+The phase-to-height relation depends on whether the camera and the projector have aligned axes or not (the so-called parallel-optical or cross-optical axes geometries, respectively), and whether the projection is collimated or not.
+In this study, the non-collimated projection with parallel-optical-axes geometry was adopted, and the corresponding phase-to-height relationship derived by \citet{2009_maurel}, that links the surface topography height $h$ to the phase difference $\Delta \phi$, is given by:

-where $D$ is the distance between the projector and the camera, $L$ is the distance between those devices and the reference plane, $\omega_0$ is the frequency of the fringes on the surface of reference.
+where $D$ is the perpendicular distance between the projector and the camera optical axes, $L$ is the distance between the position of the entrance pupils and the reference plane, $\omega_0$ is the frequency of the projected fringes and $\mathscr{H}(X)=LX/(X-\omega_0D)$.
 One can also observe a shift in coordinates between both sides of equation \eqref{eq_PTH_exact}, due to parallax error.
 This shift is defined by

 and